 Power from the battery in a vape heats the coil and allows the wicked up e-liquid to be atomised into a fine vapour and inhaled through a mouthpiece. you can learn everything you need to know about coils and beyond in our comprehensive guide How to Vape Properly.
 Read on however to learn about the telltale signs it is time to change your coil.

 When to change a coil

 What some new users don’t know is that a coil has a natural lifespan before it burns out and then needs to be replaced with a fresh one.
-It’s difficult to say exactly when a coil should be changed because various factors affect how quickly a coil is spent, such as intensity of usage and how long a user leaves their vape between uses.
+It’s difficult to say exactly when a coil should be changed because various factors affect how quickly a coil is spent, such as intensity of usage and even the environment in which you leave your device when not in use.

 A very general estimate is that an average user may need to change their coil somewhere between 2 and 5 weeks, whereas a heavy user may need to change their coil more frequently.
 The signs listed below can help you keep an eye out for when a coil is nearing the end of its usage and needs to be changed over.

 A bad taste when vaping